cos301-2019-se/A-Recognition/README.md

 Any guests that wish to gain access to the building or to a meeting room will have a One Time Pin (OTP) generated to them to use as an access measure as extra security.
 The Advance group would like us to produce a quality system that can perform the relevant access control measures needed to perform the facial recognition in a respectable response time to improve efficiency as well as effectiveness.

+The **overall requirements** of the system should be:
+- A facial recognition subsystem to allow access to users that are authorized.
+- A subsystem to provide OTP’s to guests that require access to the building or to a meeting room.
+- Comply with GDPR and POPI.

 ---

 ### The Team